GravityPDF/gravity-pdf-documentation/docs/v6/developers/pdf-features/images.md

 To display images in your PDF template use the standard `<img src="" />` HTML tag.

-The software will accept a URL or absolute path to the image file, although we've found [using an absolute path to the image](../helper-parameters.md#useful-paths-and-urls) offers better cross-server compatibility and it's the recommended solution.
+The software will accept a URL or absolute path to the image file, although we've found [using an absolute path to the image](../helper-parameters.md#useful-paths-and-urls) offers better cross-server compatibility, and it's the recommended solution.

 ![Sample of mPDF image support](https://resources.gravitypdf.com/uploads/2015/11/image-support.png)